 Neighborhood Watch / Survey

-The threat, fear and intimidation caused by the criminal element are one of the most compelling problems facing society today.
+The threat, fear and intimidation caused by the criminal element are among the most compelling problems facing society today.
 While the police department is technically responsible for the prevention of crime and the apprehension of offenders, there are obvious limitations to what we can do without strong public cooperation and support.

 “ Get involved or be involved.”

 Our Neighborhood Watch Program is designed to open the lines of communication between the police department and the community.
 By educating the community in home security techniques, operation identification and neighborhood watch concepts we can collectively reduce criminal opportunity.
-Crime Prevention, like charity, begins at home.
+Crime prevention, like charity, begins at home.
 The old, well-established neighborhood has been replaced by a highly transient, growing community where people seek more and more privacy.
-This lifestyle tends to promote unfamiliarity with neighbors and a corresponding lack of concern.
+This lifestyle can promote unfamiliarity with neighbors and a corresponding lack of concern.
 Unfortunately, this enhances the opportunities for the criminal element and increases the community’s vulnerability to crime.